qmk/qmk_firmware/docs/feature_pointing_device.md

 | `POINTING_DEVICE_SDIO_PIN`                     | (Optional) Provides a default SDIO pin, useful for supporting multiple sensor configs.                                           | _not defined_ |
 | `POINTING_DEVICE_SCLK_PIN`                     | (Optional) Provides a default SCLK pin, useful for supporting multiple sensor configs.                                           | _not defined_ |

+!> `MOUSE_SCROLL_HIRES_ENABLE` will change scrolling behavior on OS's that support high resolution scrolling (currently Linux 5.15+, and Windows Vista+) this will allow for sub line scrolling in some applications.
+As a warning this feature may not be properly handled or implemented in a few applications that handle v/h axis counts separately from the OS scrolling might become over sensitive in those specific applications.

+Most modern widely adopted applications (firefox, Chrome, discord, etc.) fully support the feature and most applications using default interfaces (windows explorer, QMK Toolbox, etc.) or that let the OS handle scroll movement will compensate for the higher tick count and behave normally just without any benefit from this feature.
+However, a few applications that handle scroll movement separately from the OS can result in increased sensitivity if they have not updated to handle high resolution scrolling (GIMP, LibreOffice, etc.).

+It is recommended to use the pointing device modes feature for drag scroll along with high resolution scrolling as it will automatically adjust to accommodate once it detects it is active.

 !> When using `SPLIT_POINTING_ENABLE` the `POINTING_DEVICE_MOTION_PIN` functionality is not supported and `POINTING_DEVICE_TASK_THROTTLE_MS` will default to `1`.
 Increasing this value will increase transport performance at the cost of possible mouse responsiveness.

 The `POINTING_DEVICE_CS_PIN`, `POINTING_DEVICE_SDIO_PIN`, and `POINTING_DEVICE_SCLK_PIN` provide a convenient way to define a single pin that can be used for an interchangeable sensor config.
 This allows you to have a single config, without defining each device.
 Each sensor allows for this to be overridden with their own defines.